lubuntu-team/manual/source/3/3.3/3.3.9/GNOME_mpv.rst

 Description
 -----------
 Gnome MPV is an application where you can listen to music or watch videos.
 Features include able to open mp3, ogg, and other audio and video files and fullscreen playback.

 Version
 -------
-Gnome MPV ships version 0.13
+Lubuntu 18.04  ships Gnome mpv version  0.13